isomerpages/gb-assist/pages/terms-of-use.md

 19.5 Any consent given under these Terms may be subject to such conditions as we consider appropriate.

-This version of these Terms is dated 22 Jun 2020.
+This version of these Terms is dated 11 Aug 2020.